meena103/AI_Music_Player_App/README.md

 # AI-Powered Voice Assistant Flutter Radio App

 This is a radio app where you can ask Alan AI to play some music.
+It has voice assistant, can play songs on your voice commands and according to mood.

 <p align="center">
   <a href="https://youtu.be/p4xh7zTt6i0" target="_blank">